zhangyk8/zhangyk8.github.io/_pages/about.md

 ---

-I am a Ph.D. student in the Department of Statistics at the University of Washington (UW), Seattle, where I am fortunate to be advised by [Yen-Chi Chen](http://faculty.washington.edu/yenchic/).
+I am a Ph.D. student in the Department of Statistics at the University of Washington (UW), Seattle, where I am fortunate to be advised by [Prof. Yen-Chi Chen](http://faculty.washington.edu/yenchic/).
 During 2019-2020, I served as the Master Student Representative for [UW STAT](https://stat.uw.edu/).
 Before joining UW, I received my Bachelor of Science degree in Mathematics and Applied Mathematics with the highest University Distinction at Sun Yat-Sen University (SYSU).
 During my undergraduate, I was also an honor student in the Yat-Sen Honor College, an elite liberal undergraduate institution of SYSU.

 Research Interests
 -----------